Bob Marshall’s November 2014 BLS Analysis for Recruiters; 12/5/14

 The unemployment rate includes all types of workers—construction workers, government workers, etc. We recruiters, on the other hand, mainly place management, professional and related types of workers.
 That unemployment rate in November was 2.8% (this rate rose .1% from last month’s 2.7%).
 Or, you can look at it another way.
 We usually place people who have college degrees.
 That unemployment rate in November was 3.2% (this rate rose by .1% from last month’s 3.1%).

 Now stay with me a little longer.
 This gets better.
 It’s important to understand (and none of the pundits mention this) that the unemployment rate, for many reasons, will never be 0%, no matter how good the economy is.
 Without boring you any more than I have already, let me add here that Milton Friedman (the renowned Nobel Prize-winning economist), is famous for the theory of the “natural rate of unemployment” (or the term he preferred, NAIRU, which is the acronym for Non-Accelerating Inflation Rate of Unemployment).
 Basically, this theory states that full employment presupposes an ‘unavoidable and acceptable’ unemployment rate of somewhere between 4-6% with it.
 Economists often settle on 5%, although the “New Normal Unemployment Rate” has been suggested to fall at 6.7%.

-Nevertheless (if you will allow me to apply a ‘macro’ concept to a ‘micro’ issue), if this rate is applied to our main category of Management, Professional and Related types of potential recruits, and/or our other main category of College-Degreed potential recruits, we are below the 4-6% threshold for full employment…we find no unemployment!
+Nevertheless (if you will allow me to apply a ‘macro’ concept to a ‘micro’ issue), if this rate is applied to our main category of Management, Professional and Related types of potential recruits, and/or our other main category of College-Degreed potential recruits, we are well below the 4-6% threshold for full employment…we find no unemployment!
 None!
 Zilch!

 THE IMPORTANCE OF GDP